mokyen/gtest_ct/README.md

 #define STOP_ON_CT_FAIL
 #include "gtest_ct.h"

-// Option 3: Per-translation unit configuration
+// Option 3: Force all tests to runtime-only reporting (global override)
-// Global STOP_ON_CT_FAIL overrides local settings
-ENABLE_CT_FAILURES(); // Enable for this translation unit
+#define CONTINUE_ON_CT_FAIL
 #include "gtest_ct.h"

+// Option 4: Per-translation unit configuration (when no global override is set) ENABLE_CT_FAILURES(); // Enable for this translation unit
+#include "gtest_ct.h"
 ```

 ## Testing and Validation

-The gtest_ct library is thoroughly tested in continuous integration across all supported compiler and standard combinations.
+The gtest_ct library is thoroughly tested in continuous integration across all supported compiler and standard combinations, with static analysis using clang-tidy integrated into the CI pipeline.

 **Running Tests Locally**: Tests can be run locally for validation, but due to the processor-intensive nature of compilation-failure tests, it's recommended to run these periodically rather than on every build.

 **CI Integration**: For projects using gtest_ct, consider running the library's test suite periodically with your specific build configuration to ensure compatibility, but avoid running on every build due to performance impact.

+**Static Analysis**: The library is validated with clang-tidy static analysis on passing tests to ensure code quality and catch potential issues.

 ## Benefits for High-Reliability Software